 The Buttery Kitchen – Limerick

-Everything on their menus looked terrific and so I settled on a glass of Sauvignon Blanc for my wine-ding down.
-I wanted to pair it with something seafood like and I saw on the menu a dish that I have never tried before.
-It was the Sweet Pea Fishy Pie and it sounded absolutely delicious.
-I think I chose wisely because it was like comfort food that had been taken to another level.
-It was perfect and the fishy in the pie was freshy!
-There was a lovely pile of lightly dressed greens on the side that were welcomed because I am a vegetable lover.
+Everything on their menu looked terrific, and I decided to begin with a glass of Sauvignon Blanc for my wine-ding down.
+I wanted to pair it with something seafood like, and chose the Sweet Pea Fishy Pie.
+It was perfect, and the fishy in the pie was freshy.
+There was also a lovely pile of lightly dressed greens on the side, which was welcomed because I am a vegetable lover.

-Then of course I ordered the Lux Hot Chocolate.
-It sounded very interesting and I was super curious.
+Then of course, I ordered the Lux Hot Chocolate.
+It sounded very luxurious, and I was super curious.
 Oh my Gawd, ’twas insane!
-It was a rich Luxe Hot Chocolate with layers of marshmallows and chocolate candies doing a balancing act.
+It was a rich Luxe Hot Chocolate with layers of marshmallows and chocolate candies, all doing a balancing act.
 It tasted as good as it looked– so damn good.